Tornikeramazashvili/algorithms/README.md

 - **logarithms.js**: This file Describes logarithmic growth and how it affects algorithm efficiency, including examples of logarithmically increasing time complexities.

-- **objectsAndArrays**: This file describes the comparison between objects and arrays, as well as how their methods relate to time complexity.
+- **objectsAndArrays.js**: This file describes the comparison between objects and arrays, as well as how their methods relate to time complexity.

+**2. Problem Solving**: This folder contains resources on problem-solving approaches, patterns, and current examples.

+- **problemSolvingApproach.js**: This file discusses the problem-solving approach, including examples and the steps needed to effectively solve problems.